stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

-However, you may want to use classic Zod schemas in some places, whether due to migrating existing schemas or due to advanced Zod usage we do not currently support.
+However, you may want to use classic Zod schemas in some places, whether due to migrating existing schemas or due to advanced Zod usage we do not currently supporz.
 For this, we offer the `ZodSchema` class to inject classic Zod schemas into generated schemas. `ZodSchema` takes a Zod schema by passing its type via `typeof schema`.
 This `typeof` clause must be inline.